tutek1/DTLabs/02_Player/lab02.md

 ```GDScript
 camera_3d.position = camera_offset
 ```
-and paste these lines instead of it:
+And paste these lines instead of it:
 ```GDScript
 raycast_3d.target_position = camera_offset